nlf/precommit-hook/README.md

 Usage
 -----

-When you install this project, by default it will create sane `.jshintignore` and `.jshintrc` files for you.
+When you install this project, by default it will create sane `.jshintignore` and `.jshintrc` files for you if they do not already exist.
+That means it's safe to upgrade the hook after customizing these files, as they will never be overwritten.

 You can prevent this behavior by modifying your package.json file.
 If a `lint` script is specified and does not start with the string `"jshint"` OR if you configure the hook to run specific scripts, and that list of scripts does not include `"lint"`, the jshint configuration files will not be configured.